kylek29/ti-layout-swapper/README.md

 * pyinstaller --onefile tilayoutswap.py --icon tilayoutswap.ico

 NOTE:
-- Building from a base Anaconda environment can include every module that is installed and the resulting .EXE maybe hundreds of megs big.
+- The above is the recommended method as building directly from a base Anaconda environment can include every module that is installed and the resulting .EXE maybe hundreds of megs big.
 Doing a bare environment allows you to significantly reduce the size (for me it was reduced from 300mb to 14mb).